rubocop-lts/standard-rubocop-lts/README.md

 All releases of this gem are stable releases.
-We do not release new versions for every release of `rubocop`, as this gem is tied to [standard (Standard Ruby)][standardrb].
+We do not release new versions for every release of `rubocop`, as this gem is part of `rubocop-lts`, which is tied to [standard (Standard Ruby)][standardrb].
-A typical release cycle for a gem in the `rubocop-lts` family is roughly every six months, though eventually analysis support for an old version of Ruby will be dropped.
+Eventually analysis support for an old version of Ruby will no longer be sustainable.
 When that happens releases of the `rubocop-lts` gem for that version of Ruby will (mostly) cease.
 For now though, in Q2 2025, RuboCop, via RuboCop-LTS, can still be used with code targeting Ruby v1.8.7, and newer.